Back to Blog

 • Site speed is critical and you want less plugin overhead

-• You're building on Next.js or another modern framework
+• You're building on Next.js, Astro, or another modern framework

-• You're chasing green lights instead of writing naturally
+• You're chasing green lights instead of writing for actual readers

 The Bottom Line

-Yoast isn't bad — it's just not always necessary.
+Yoast isn't bad — it's just not always necessary, and it's not the path to good SEO.

-For developer-maintained sites: Handle SEO in code.
-It's cleaner and faster.
+For developer-maintained WordPress sites: Handle SEO in code.
+It's cleaner, faster, and more maintainable.

-The best SEO tool is good content and a fast website.
-Plugins are just helpers.
+The best SEO tools are good content and a fast website.
+Plugins are helpers — they don't substitute for the actual work.